 Promote your upcoming group nutrition program multiple times across multiple platforms to get people to take action and sign-up.

-Step 5: Collect Feedback & Testimonials
+Step 5: Run the Program, Collect Feedback & Prepare to Run it Again

 This last step comes after your program but it is still an important part of getting sign-ups for the next round of your group program.